wxFormBuilder/ticpp/readme.txt

 still output text in the default code page.

 For example, Japanese systems traditionally use SHIFT-JIS encoding.
-Text encoded as SHIFT-JIS can not be read by tinyxml.
+Text encoded as SHIFT-JIS can not be read by TinyXML.
 A good text editor can import SHIFT-JIS and then save as UTF-8.

 The <a href="http://skew.org/xml/tutorial/">Skew.org link</a> does a great